hussampw/setup_laravel_on_linux/README.md

 - Whether to install phpMyAdmin
 - Whether to create a new Laravel project

+It also supports resuming partial runs:
+- On failure, it stores the failed step in /var/tmp/laravel_setup_step.state
+- On next run, it asks if you want to resume from that step
+- You can also manually choose any start step from 1 to 11

 ## Existing Project vs New Project

 If you already uploaded a Laravel project: